-In order to support the significant acceleration of the Company's growth rate, we increased our resource in our main London and Pune operations and expanded our new base in Sofia, Bulgaria, opened in September 2021.
-We also established new teams in India at Indore and Ahmedabad.
+In order to support the significant acceleration of the Company's growth rate, we have continued to increase resources in our main operations in India and Bulgaria.
+We also added new sales presence in the USA, Belgium and Singapore over the year.

-Looking to the future, demand for billing, charging, customer relationship management ("CRM") and digital customer experience solutions in the Company's core telecommunications market is set to rise further as telecoms businesses continue to invest in 5G and fibre rollouts and in ancillary systems, which are essential to supporting and monetising those investments and to enabling telecoms businesses to adapt to rapidly changing market conditions.
-Cerillion remains well-placed to benefit from this, and to grow both in Europe and its other international markets.
-We also expect our growth to benefit from increasing market acceptance of SaaS-based product solutions, which lower total cost of ownership and provide significant commercial and operational benefits.
+Looking to the future, demand for billing, charging, customer relationship management ("CRM") and digital customer experience solutions in the Company's core telecommunications market is driven by a very broad range of factors.
+These include the need to: realise greater value from existing infrastructure assets; improve operational efficiency; adapt rapidly to changing market conditions; and maximise value from new infrastructure investments in 5G and fibre rollouts.
+Cerillion remains well-placed to benefit from these drivers, and to grow, both in Europe and internationally.
+We also expect to gain from increasing market acceptance of SaaS-based product solutions.

-With the pipeline of potential new business opportunities remaining very strong, we expect the Company to make further strong progress in the new financial year.
+The pipeline of potential new business opportunities is very strong, and the Company is well-positioned to make further strong progress in the new financial year.